 Healthcare sector and care facilities

-Features and advantages in assisted hygiene management
+Functionality and advantages in the management of assisted hygiene

 These aspects make the aid particularly relevant in contexts where continuity of care is a critical factor.